Blood Tests, Lab & Imaging

 Used to visualize the uterus, bilateral ovaries, and endometrium (lining), can help to detect cysts, fibroids, and some types of polyps.
 Pelvic ultrasounds may also be ordered for infertility patients to visualize follicles (“eggs”).
 If a patient is only comfortable with the transabdominal approach, please come with a full bladder and refrain from using the restroom.
 Ideally, this would require 32 oz. of water finished 1 hr prior to the exam.
 More water may be required if the patient does not normally drink water.

-Hormones produced by the thyroid can have a potential impact on a woman’s fertility.
+Hormones produced by the thyroid can have an impact on a woman’s fertility.
 Common issues like PCOS can also be directly linked and attributed to the thyroid, as well.
-With ultrasound, we can check to see if the thyroid is enlarged, and can correlate findings with blood tests.
+With an ultrasound, we can check to see if the thyroid is enlarged.
+We can also correlate findings with the blood test lab.

 Sonography is now widely performed to help detect breast abnormalities such as cysts, fibroadenomas, and certain types of breast cancer.
 It is especially helpful in evaluating dense breasts.
 Dense breasts contain less fatty tissue, and can commonly occur in younger women.

 Mammograms are used as a screening tool to detect early breast cancer in women experiencing no symptoms.
-They can also be used to detect and diagnose breast disease in women experiencing symptoms such as a lump, pain, skin dimpling or nipple discharge.
+They can also be used to detect and diagnose breast disease in women experiencing symptoms such as a lump, pain, skin dimpling, enlarged pores on breasts, or nipple discharge.
 At the moment we refer out for all mammograms to our partner organizations.
 Complete Women Care will have its own breast imaging center starting 2018.

 Request an Appointment